Katy600/CV/README.md

 - Break down challenging concepts for a range of ages and levels.
 -  Share lesson plans effectively with colleagues.
 -  Deliver pupil feedback to parents in a professional yet approachable manner.
+- Effective paired-programming: where I enjoy both sharing and taking on board different approaches during my time at Makers.

 #### Collaboration
 Working as a part of a team within a school has led me to value practices such as: